moxystudio/node-proper-lockfile/README.md

 Removes a lock.

 You should NOT call this function to unlock a previously acquired lock.
 Use the provided `unlock` function as seen above.

 This function is provided to simply remove the lock, but its unsafe.
-If someone is owning the lock on `file`, it will get compromised.
+If something is owning the lock on `file`, it will get compromised.

 Available options: